 Click an item in the Channel Bin to turn it on or off in the Channel Layout Editor.
 You can also drag channels from the Channel Bin to the video wall.

 4.2.5 Presets Bin

-The Presets Bin lists the DynamicChannel presets which are available in the current preset group (DynamicChannels).
-The Preset Bin is not enabled in superchannels mode.
+The Presets Bin lists the Superchannel presets which are available in the current preset group.
+The Preset Bin is not enabled for Legacy Video Walls.

 In the Presets Bin you can: